 Hey, I'm not really complaining.
 First, I love the music.
 Two, I love that the one YouTube video my son loves is this one and not some vulgar thing or a guy making armpit noises to the tune of Baby Got Back or something.
 I'm going to enjoy this innocence while it lasts, and yes, continue to closely monitor my kids' "You Tube Viewing".

+And three, I'm just glad I don't live across the street or next door to this house!
 Can you imagine?
 Hey, I love the holidays like anyone, but this sort of thing is best kept at a distance, like on YouTube, rather than across the street.

 I'm going to try to link it directly into this post.
 But in the meantime, here's the linky (and if anyone knows how to attach a YouTube vid into a post, please enlighten me):

-"Christmas Lights on House!
+"Christmas Lights on House!"

 http://www.youtube.com/watch?v=TD4g0gmQSLk